opgeROBt/Investigating-airbnb-and-their-impact-on-crime/README.md

 **_'To what extent does the number of Airbnb listings affect crime rates within Amsterdam, and to what extent is this relationship different within different Amsterdam neighbourhoods?'_**

-Read the generated research file fully by going to [**gen/analyses**](https://github.com/opgeROBt/Investigating-airbnb-and-their-impact-on-crime/blob/main/gen/analysis.pdf)
+Read the generated research file by going to [**gen/analyses**](https://github.com/opgeROBt/Investigating-airbnb-and-their-impact-on-crime/blob/main/gen/analysis.pdf)

 ## Repository overview